DeepanJN/Note/README.md

 # Note

-Android app with room DB, Coroutine, MVVM architecture, Dagger
+Pros: Fully functional Note app with Room DB, Coroutines, and MVVM architecture, Dagger dependency injection.

+Limitations: This app doesn't use Jetpack Compose and does not follow strict Clean Architecture principles.

 `{
   "title": "",